GetHealthyCalculators

 References

-• DNA methylation age of human tissues and cell types · Genome Biology (Horvath, 2013)
+• DNA methylation age of human tissues and cell types (Horvath S, Genome Biol 2013;14:R115) · Genome Biology

 Limitations

-• This is a lifestyle-based estimate, not a clinical measurement of biomarkers like telomere length or epigenetic methylation.
+• This is a lifestyle-based estimate, not a clinical measurement of biomarkers such as telomere length or DNA methylation.

-• The scoring model is simplified — it does not capture genetic factors, specific lab values, or medical history in detail.
+• The scoring model is simplified — it does not capture genetic variation, specific lab values, medication history, or chronic disease detail.

-• Self-reported lifestyle scores are subjective; honest and accurate self-assessment is critical for meaningful results.
+• Self-reported lifestyle scores are subjective; honest self-assessment is critical for meaningful results.

-• Biological age estimates should not be used as a substitute for regular medical checkups or clinical diagnostics.
+• Biological age estimates should not be used as a substitute for regular medical checkups, routine screening, or clinician-ordered laboratory testing.

 Frequently Asked Questions